zutxo/sigma-book/src/part6/ch17-semantic-analysis.md

             },

-            // Block: extend environment with each binding .block => |block| blk: {
+            // Block: extend environment with each binding
+            // NOTE: In production, use a binding stack instead of cloning HashMap
+            // for each scope.
+See ZIGMA_STYLE.md for zero-allocation patterns.
+            .block => |block| blk: {
                 var cur_env = env.clone();
                 var new_bindings = try self.allocator.alloc(ValDef, block.bindings.len);